Truth and Reconciliation Commission of Canada

 The Indian Residential Schools Settlement Agreement, the largest class-action settlement in Canadian history, began to be implemented in 2007.
 One of the elements of the agreement was the establishment of the Truth and Reconciliation Commission of Canada to facilitate reconciliation among former students, their families, their communities and all Canadians.

-In June 2015, the TRC held its Closing Event in Ottawa and presented the Executive Summary of the findings contained in its multi-volume Final Report, including 94 "calls to action" (or recommendations) PDF Format (298 Kb, 20 pages) to further reconciliation between Canadians and Indigenous peoples.
+In June 2015, the TRC held its closing event in Ottawa and presented the executive summary of the findings contained in its multi-volume final report, including 94 "calls to action" (or recommendations) to further reconciliation between Canadians and Indigenous Peoples.

-In December 2015, the TRC released its entire six-volume Final Report.
-All Canadians are encouraged to read the summary PDF Format (11.97 Mb, 536 pages) or the Final Report to learn more about the terrible history of Indian Residential Schools and its sad legacy.
+In December 2015, the TRC released its entire 6-volume final report.
+All Canadians are encouraged to read the summary or the final report to learn more about the terrible history of Indian Residential Schools and its sad legacy.

-For more information please visit the Truth and Reconciliation Commission website.
+To read the reports, please visit the National Centre for Truth and Reconciliation website.

 As part of the Indian Residential Schools Settlement Agreement, Prime Minister Justin Trudeau accepted the Final Report of the Truth and Reconciliation Commission on behalf of Canada.